Alb-Ard/dist-sys-dubito-online/docs/report.md

 ## Requirements

-- Requirements are divided into:
-    - **Functional**: some functionality the software should provide to the user
-    - **Non-functional**: requirements that do not directly concern behavioural aspects, such as consistency, availability, etc.
-    - **Implementation**: constrain the entire phase of system realization, for instance by requiring the use of a specific programming language and/or a specific software tool
-        + these constraints should be adequately justified by political / economic / administrative reasons...
-        + ... otherwise, implementation choices should emerge _as a consequence of_ design

-- If there are domain-specific terms, these should be explained in a glossary

-- Each requirement must have its own __acceptance criteria__
-    + these will be important for the validation phase

----

 The following sections group the system requirements by type and by domain functionality.
 Each requirement will be followed by its own acceptance criteria(s).